Ron Conway

 Ronald Crawford Conway (born March 9, 1951) is an American venture capitalist, super angel and philanthropist.
-He is co-founder of SV Angel.
+He is co-founder of SV Angel, a venture capital fund.

 Early career

+Conway grew up in San Francisco.
 Conway graduated from San Jose State University with a bachelor's degree in political science.
+He grew up in an Irish Catholic family.

 Conway worked with National Semiconductor Corporation in marketing positions from 1973 to 1979, and at Altos Computer Systems as president and CEO from 1988 to 1990.
 He was the CEO of Personal Training Systems (PTS) from 1991 to 1995.
-PTS was acquired by SmartForce/SkillSoft.
-He grew up in an Irish Catholic family.
+PTS was later acquired by SmartForce/SkillSoft.

 Investing

 Conway began angel investing in the mid-1990s, with investments in Marimba Systems, Red Herring magazine, and others.
 He raised $4 million for his first venture capital fund, called Adam Ventures, in 1997.
-In December 1998 he started Angel Investors LP, a venture capital firm.
-Within two months he had raised $30 million for its first fund, Angel Investors I. Angel Investors closed on its second fund, Angel Investors II, at the end of 1999, raising $150 million.
+In December 1998, he started a venture capital firm called Angel Investors LP.
+Within two months he had raised $30 million for its first fund, Angel Investors I. At the end of 1999, Angel Investors closed on its second fund, Angel Investors II, raising $150 million.
 Angel Investors LP was an early investor in Google, Ask Jeeves, Loudcloud, Napster, and PayPal.
-Conway was recognized for his success with Angel Investors LP by inclusion in the 2006 Forbes Midas list of top dealmakers.
+The 2006 Forbes "Midas list of top dealmakers" recognized Conway for his success with Angel Investors LP.

 Conway was a special partner at Baseline Ventures from 2006 through 2009.
 In 2009 Conway turned his personal investment vehicle, SV Angel, into a venture capital firm, raising $10 million from outside investors.
 In September 2010, Conway criticized a private meeting of investors at the center of Angelgate, a scandal of alleged collusion.

 SV Angel raised six funds through 2018.
 In 2018, Conway announced that SV Angel would retool its investing strategy for a time, returning to a "back to basics" role as individual angels instead of raising a new fund.
 In March 2022, Conway announced that SV Angel had raised $269 million for its first-ever growth equity fund.
-The new fund will be led by Ashvin Bachireddy, who previously co-founded Geodesic Capital.
-"A goal of this fund is to take the DNA of the seed fund and bring it to the growth stage", said SV Angel Managing Co-director Topher Conway.
-"We don't lead rounds, we collaborate and don't want to crowd anyone out."
+The new fund is led by Ashvin Bachireddy, who previously co-founded Geodesic Capital.
 SV Angel also promoted Beth Turner to lead its seed fund, with Ron & Topher Conway overseeing both funds as Managing Co-directors.